 Campus cluster is appropriate when:

-• The DR risk you care about is rack level (a rack PDU failure, a rack switch failure, a rack level cooling event) rather than site level
+- The DR risk you care about is rack level (a rack PDU failure, a rack switch failure, a rack level cooling event) rather than site level

-• Both racks are in the same physical building and connected by LAN, not WAN
+- Both racks are in the same physical building and connected by LAN, not WAN

-• Workload performance characteristics need single S2D pool rather than two pools with replication
+- Workload performance characteristics need single S2D pool rather than two pools with replication

 Campus cluster is not a substitute for stretch cluster across geographic distance.
 The two solve different problems.
-If your DR requirement is to survive the loss of an entire datacenter site, you need stretch cluster (or cluster to cluster replication).
+If your DR requirement is to survive the loss of an entire datacenter site, you need stretch cluster (or cluster-to-cluster replication).
 If your requirement is to survive a single rack failure within a healthy datacenter, campus cluster is the more elegant answer.

-Per Microsoft Learn Storage Replica overview, in cluster to cluster replication, one cluster synchronously or asynchronously replicates with another cluster.
+Per Microsoft Learn Storage Replica overview, in cluster-to-cluster replication, one cluster synchronously or asynchronously replicates with another cluster.
 The configuration uses Storage Replica between clusters and supports Storage Spaces Direct, Storage Spaces with shared SAS storage, SAN LUNs, and iSCSI attached LUNs.

-Per Microsoft Learn, you manage cluster to cluster replication using Windows Admin Center and PowerShell.
+Per Microsoft Learn, you manage cluster-to-cluster replication using Windows Admin Center and PowerShell.
 The configuration requires manual intervention for failover, in contrast to stretch cluster topology which supports automated workload failover.

 What this means operationally: